 Power Sensing (5): A separate UPS may be added to instrument.
-Software can be enabled to detect a power failure and a time in minutes may be entered before machine pauses.
+Software can be enabled to detect a power failure and a time in minutes may be entered before machine pauses if power has not been restored.
 Also allows a sequence position to be set.
-Safest place to pause is after wash steps of oxidizer step.
+Safest place to pause is after wash steps of oxidiser step.
 Software is only tested with APC brand of UPS although it may work with other brands.